CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [command-not-found](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz. :star:11
 * [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in zsh and powerlevel9k. :star:20
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script. :star:77
-* [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over ssh. :star:21
+* [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`. :star:21
 * [crash](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH. :star:15
 * [crayon-syntax-zsh](https://github.com/Stibbons/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.
 * [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/manastech/crystal). :star:19